Girgias/php-rfcs/container-offset-behaviour.md

 PHP also supports auto-vivification to array for `false` containers, however this was deprecated in PHP 8.1 LINK TO RFC.

-Therefore the behaviour depending on the operator is as follows:
+Therefore, the behaviour depending on the operator is as follows:

 - For read operations,`null` is returned, the container continues to be `false`, and the followin warning is emitted: